 Teeth that are decayed, cracked, or worn may need to be restored through the use of dental fillings.
-When it comes to filling teeth, a dentist has different options for materials to use that restore tooth strength and function.
+When it comes to filling teeth, a dentist in Temecula has different options for materials to use that restore tooth strength and function.
 The most commonly used types of dental fillings are amalgam and composite.
 While amalgam fillings may be cheaper, the newer composite fillings offer some advantages that should be considered.

 What Are Amalgam Fillings?